MicrosoftDocs/cpp-docs/docs/windows/attributes/db-table.md

 };
 ```

-For an example of this attribute used in an application, see the samples [AtlAgent](https://github.com/Microsoft/VCSamples) and [MultiRead](https://github.com/Microsoft/VCSamples).
+For an example of this attribute used in an application, see [MultiRead](https://github.com/microsoft/VCSamples/tree/master/VC2010Samples/ATL/OLEDB/Consumer).

 ## Requirements